AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

    +++Azure SAS

-   You can send feeds directly to Azure SAS buckets.
+   You can send feeds directly to an Azure container using SAS authentication.
 This destination type requires a Bucket name, an Application ID, Tenant ID, Key vault URI, Key vault secret name, and a Secret Key.

    To configure an Azure SAS bucket as the destination for a data feed: